There are so many great ways to spring into a detox, but I’ve chosen 10 helpful tips to get you started.

 3. Use a neti pot.
 The yogis have long recommended “sinus bathing” as a part of a great hygiene regime, and you can purchase a neti pot (beautiful ceramic ones and low-cost plastic models) at most health food stores.
 You fill it with warm water made into a saline solution by the addition of some finely ground salt and, following instructions, let the water flow into one nostril and out the other; then do the other side.
 This is not always a pleasant experience, but it definitely clears your head, is a godsend during allergy season, and I swear by it after plane flights and when colds and flus are going around.
 If you have a snoring problem, or more to the point if your partner does, neti will become your relationship’s saviour!

 4. Eliminate one of your poisons.
 This means something different for all of us.
 For me its sugar, for another it may be alcohol or wheat.
 This is a great way to tune up the body from the inside out.
-While it cleanses your internal organs and systems, it also promotes weight loss, makes your skin glow, and leaves you feeling energized.
+While it cleanses your internal organs and systems, it also promotes weight loss, makes your skin glow, and leaves you feeling energised.

 5. Sweat.
 In a sauna (not a steam room — too much chlorine is in the steam), or a yoga class, or in a hot bath followed a snuggling under warm covers, let yourself sweat.
 It helps the skin, your largest organ of detoxification, do its job.